 As you’ll see, I’ve written at least a little something about each entry - in some cases, it’s more like a big something.
-I have more to say about certain albums than others, and although I don’t in any way feel it’s necessary to read my ramblings and anecdotal nonsense in order to appreciate the music, I personally enjoy it when there’s a little personal touch on things.
-Although I, like many others, do find myself susceptible to enchantment by the mystery of a record with no background info, plucked from obscurity and received like a message in a bottle, I honestly don’t feel it works that way with digital releases.
+I have more to say about certain albums than others, and although I don’t in any way feel it’s necessary to read my ramblings and anecdotal nonsense in order to appreciate the music, I enjoy it as a listener/reader/viewer/fan/whatever when there’s something of a personal touch on things.
+Although I do, like many others, find myself susceptible to enchantment by the mystery of a record with no background info, plucked from obscurity and received like a message in a bottle, I honestly don’t feel it works that way with digital releases.
 Browsing Bandcamp, Soundcloud, Spotify, et al, produces no such enchantment - as useful as those tools can be, clicking an icon on a website is no surrogate for crate digging, and I find attempts at pseudo-conspiratorial internet worldbuilding to be mildly amusing at best, but more often, simply exhausting.
 I also find it a bit depressing as a listener when all I’m given is a more-or-less stock Bandcamp page, with a couple of tracks, barebones credits & an uninspired jpg for a cover.
 This may be a bit harsh, but...if you’re not excited about your work, how are you expecting me to be?

 So: I write about my work.
 I try to make this writing as casual as I can, since, having gone to Art School™, my psyche is scarred up like a Glasgow smile, by prolonged exposure to the self-aggrandizing drivel contemporary artists are trained to write about themselves and their so-called work.
 Maybe one day I’ll find the mental equivalent of Korean-quality plastic surgery, and be able to rehabilitate my relationship to “writing about myself”, free from all that baggage, but for the time being, I’m fine with how I am, and with how I write.
 If I let the veneer of my humility slip a little, I actually consider myself to be quite a good writer, and think the thoroughbred grant-getters of the Art© world can get lost.
 My goal in writing about my music is to give you a slightly fuller picture of why and how I’m doing what I’m doing - this is mostly because I live in a small town, on an island, on the far western edge of a not-very-populous country, and I really just don’t have that many people around to talk to about this kind of stuff.
 Perhaps I’m writing into the void - who knows, and who cares?